 I am a member of the International Coaching Federation.
 This is the leading global organization of coaches.
 As a group, we set the gold standard for coaching, globally.

 I take my continuing education seriously, and realistically.
-I can fill up a resume with lots of education, but the rubber hits the road in sessions with clients.
+I can fill up a resume with lots of education, and the rubber hits the road in sessions with clients.
 It’s my coaching presence, our connection, and our collaboration that will help push you over the finish line.

 If we have that strong coaching relationship, we can move mountains.
 I strive to develop that relationship in collaboration with you.

 Have a look at my Google reviews and see what former clients have said about me.
 Please note that these were voluntary reviews; my clients felt strongly enough about their experience with me that they took the time to leave a review and put their name on it.
+No one was paid, coerced or harmed in the writing of these reviews :-).

 Transition Coaching Mentors and Thought Leaders

 I stand on the shoulders of giants .
-To follow is a list of historical and contemporary coaching, personal development, neuroscience, happiness, transition, behavior, connection, and positive psychology thought leaders.
+To follow is a list of historical and contemporary coaching, personal development, neuroscience, happiness, transition, behavior, and positive psychology thought leaders.
 These individuals are my teachers.
 I have read their books, seen them at conferences, taken their classes, and listened to their podcasts and Ted Talks.
 These are the experts I’ve chosen to learn from.

 As one client recently shared with me: